Tsehben/image_classifier/README.md

 - **Numpy**: Used for numerical operations, including the normalization of image data.
 - **Taipy GUI**: Developed the user interface, enabling easy interaction with the model.

-## Project Structure

-- `notebooks/`: Contains the Jupyter notebook used for model development, training, and evaluation.
-- `app/`: Includes the code for the Taipy-based graphical user interface.
-- `requirements.txt`: Lists all the dependencies necessary to run the project smoothly.

 ## Visuals

 ### Interface Preview